-Trigger
+TIG Torch Trigger

-The trigger selector switch will enable either 2T or 4T trigger modes.
+Pressing the trigger selector button will also toggle either 2T or 4T trigger modes.
 Each "T" represents a change in state of the welding torch trigger.
-When you push the Tig torch button a change of state occurs.
+When you push the torch button a change of state occurs.
 For example, pushing and releasing the torch button will result in 2 changes of state or 2T.
 Pushing / releasing then pushing / releasing will result in 4 changes of state or 4T.

 Using trigger settings allows the welding operator to include additional welding parameters that will activate when the operator requires them by changing the trigger state during the welding process.
-Examples include up and down slope, start and finish crater current modes or using a remote amps (amptrol) torch available as an option.
+Examples include up and down slope, start and finish crater current modes.